Last updated on February 15th, 2023 at 02:12 pm

-In American culture and society, we are so often taught that happiness depends upon external events.
-When you get that dream job, marry that dream spouse, buy that dream house, or (fill in the blank), then you will finally be truly happy.
+In American culture and society, we are so often taught that being happy depends upon external events like when your big dream comes true.
+When you get the dream job, marry the dream spouse, buy the dream house, or (fill in the blank), then you will finally be truly happy.

 I am here to tell you that I have found another way to live.
-Finding happiness no matter what happens is my new way of being.
+Being happy no matter what happens is my new way of being.

 This means that when things go my way, I’m happy.
-And when they don’t, I still find reasons to celebrate life and live with joy.
+And when they don’t, I still find reasons to celebrate life, be grateful, and live with joy.

 Often, Things Go My Way

 If I am honest, my track record of things “going my way” is reasonably high.
 I mean, most mornings I wake up feeling reasonably happy and healthy, do a nice morning meditation and have a healthy breakfast, and get started with my day without any major snags.

 I have created a lifestyle for myself that I love, with lots of flexibility and plenty of travel.
 I haven’t worked a 9-to-5 job since the year 2000, by choice.
 I love living a flexible life as an entrepreneur.
 It has its ups and downs of course, but I don’t mind the roller coaster ride that it sometimes subjects me to, since working for oneself means higher levels of risk and greater adventures.

 I basically live by this Paulo Coelho quote:

 “If you think adventure is dangerous, try routine.
 It’s lethal.”

 I have amazing family and friends and live a life that is characterized by joy, connection, fun, laughter, and risk-taking.
 I love taking on new projects, expanding my business, shaking up my life, and expanding my horizons.